Meet the cast of BBC One’s The Trial of Christine Keeler

 Who was Mandy Rice-Davies?
 A mannequin and showgirl, who was mates with Christine Keeler and Stephen Ward.
 She labored as a dancer at Murray’s Cabaret Membership in Soho regardless of her younger age (she was simply 16 or 17 on the time) and was launched by Stephen and Christine to slum landlord Peter Rachman; shortly afterwards she was put in in his home and have become his mistress, although he died in 1962.
 She was caught up within the press and notoriety across the Profumo Affair, however constructed her personal profession off the again of it, acting on stage and display and releasing her personal EP; Mandy additionally operated nightclubs and eating places in Tel Aviv, and married thrice – together with her third husband a millionaire.
 Mandy died in 2014.

 What else has Ellie Bamber been in?
-The actress starred as Cosette within the BBC’s current adaptation of Les Misérables.
-Her big-screen roles embrace India Hastings in Nocturnal Animals, Lydia Bennet in Pleasure and Prejudice and Zombies, and Mary Alice Walker in Extracurricular Actions.
+The actress starred as Cosette within the BBC’s latest adaptation of Les Misérables.
+Her big-screen roles embrace India Hastings in Nocturnal Animals, Lydia Bennet in Delight and Prejudice and Zombies, and Mary Alice Walker in Extracurricular Actions.

 Anthony Welsh performs Aloysius “Lucky” Gordon

 Who was Fortunate Gordon?
-Born in Jamaica, jazz singer and hustler Aloysius “Lucky” Gordon (1931-2017) arrived in London a couple of years after the struggle.
+Born in Jamaica, jazz singer and hustler Aloysius “Lucky” Gordon (1931-2017) arrived in London a number of years after the conflict.
 In August 1961 he met younger Christine Keeler when he was promoting marijuana in Notting Hill, and was besotted by her – quickly changing into her lover.
-However their tough relationship shortly broke down and he turned violent, as soon as holding her hostage for 2 days.
-After Christine bought along with one other man referred to as Johnny Edgecombe, Fortunate’s rage and jealousy escalated.
+However their tough relationship rapidly broke down and he turned violent, as soon as holding her hostage for 2 days.
+After Christine obtained along with one other man known as Johnny Edgecombe, Fortunate’s rage and jealousy escalated.

 What else has Anthony Welsh been in?
 It’s been an excellent few years for Anthony Welsh, who performed Jack within the first sequence of Fleabag.
 Since then he’s appeared in Black Mirror and Hanna and Brassic, and starred as Joe Mudaki within the TV sequence Pure.
 He’s additionally bagged the position of Ham in The Private Historical past of David Copperfield.